 The placket piece was about three times too wide it turned out.
 I received an email with an amended pattern later on but mine had already been printed by that point.
 Oh well.
 I managed to work it out despite this and knowing I’d have to add length for my height I proceeded to make all the adjustments on all the pieces (bodice length, skirt length, placket etc. as I normally would) then cut it out of my intended fabric.
 I used a cotton sateen that I’d dyed olive green and made use of a fat quarter of cotton fabric that my Mum had brought me back from the U.S. that had been in a box for far too long – for bias tape.

-I started on the bodice and on trying that on it was evident that the sleeves, the shape of them, were not going to be remotely flattering.
+I started on the bodice and on trying that on it was evident that the sleeves, the shape of them, were not going to be remotely suitable.
 They had drag lines in really weird places plus as anticipated the shoulders were massive as it is commonly believed that the bigger your bust is the bigger your shoulders are (!).
 At least that’s what I experience.
 It seems more plausible to not be the case given weight and gravity but such is the consensus it’s become normal practice for me to remove 3cm from a shoulder.
 And then alter the sleeve head.
 Sometimes necklines need to be redrawn.
 Well all was the case here.
 In fact it got a different bodice in the end.
 New sleeves too.

 One thing I did like about the pattern was the binding method on the neck.
 I’m not usually a fan of neck bindings rather than facings as the facing serves as a barrier to protect the outer fabric from wear and discolouration etc., and I want things to last.
 Just a personal preference but I must say that I really liked the finish doing it the prescribed way for this pattern.

 I also elected to bind the side seams, waist seam and pockets: